NATO

 We must insist that other member countries live up to their end of the bargain and be held accountable for their part of the funding to advance global security.

-The good news is that all 32 members of the NATO alliance are expected to meet the 2 percent spending commitment in 2025 – the first time this has happened since the spending target was created in 2014.
+While it’s true there were many years that NATO members fell short of their financial obligations, those days are over.
+All 32 members of the alliance met or exceeded the two percent spending commitment in 2025 – the first time this has happened since the spending target was created in 2014.

 NATO must be protected at all costs, and we must make sure the alliance survives the Trump/Vance administration.